ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-arch.md

   years:  2016, 2019

-lastupdated: "2019-05-17"
+lastupdated: "2019-06-03"

 ---

 # Operations management architecture overview
 {: #opsmgmt-arch}
 The architecture of the products in the operations management layer provides centralized monitoring with logging data from {{site.data.keyword.vmwaresolutions_full}}.
-The operations management layer monitors in real-time, the physical infrastructure, virtual infrastructure, and optionally the client’s compute workloads.
+The operations management layer monitors in real time, the physical infrastructure, virtual infrastructure, and optionally the client’s compute workloads.

 At a high level, the following information is collected:
 * Topology data, such as physical and virtual compute, networking, and storage objects.